What Is Teeth Whitening?

 This is where Flossy can swoop in to save the day.
 We’re a pay-as-you-go service that can save you up to 50% on common dental procedures.
 No insurance is necessary, and there are no monthly premiums or annual fees.
 That means you can have easy access to some of the dental procedures you may have been avoiding simply due to the cost.

-The average price of teeth whitening is $703, but with Flossy, you’ll pay around half that.
+The average price of teeth whitening is $703, but with Flossy, you’ll pay much cheaper for a high-quality service.
 Our dentists are vetted against rigorous criteria, so you can have full faith that you’re getting high-quality care from start to finish.

 There’s no waiting period, so find a dentist in the Santa Fe area today and get the whitening treatment you’ve been wanting right away.